 - bank account details

-ACM may collect information when customers contact the College, apply for membership or membership renewal, purchase a product or service, provide feedback or make a complaint, etc. Information may be collected from event registrations, enrolment forms, subscription forms, payments, telephone calls, faxes, e-mails and letters.
-Contacting ACM means that customer’s information may be added to ACM’s communications database
+ACM may collect information when people or organisations contact ACM, apply for membership or membership renewal, purchase a product or service, provide feedback or make a complaint, etc. Information may be collected from event registrations, enrolment forms, subscription forms, payments, telephone calls, faxes, e-mails and letters.
+Data from interactions with ACM may be collected, stored, and used consistant with this policy.

 3. When will information be disclosed used or disclosed?

-ACM collect, hold, use and disclose customer’s personal information to:
+ACM collect, hold, use and disclose personal information to: